About

 👋 Hi, I'm Jeremy (he/him), and this is my website!

 I like to think about software and how it relates to people.
 I'm particularly interested in programming languages, computing education, and the processes surrounding software development.
-If it's related to the art, craft, science, or community of programming, I'm probably interested.
+I find joy in the art, craft, science, and community of computer systems.

-I'm also into video games (I'll play just about any platformer), linguistics (how do words and sentences?), and eating good food in new places.
+I'm also into video games (I'll play just about any platformer) and linguistics (how do words and sentences?).

 I'm an alum of the Recurse Center (S1 '24), and I highly recommend it to anyone who wants to become a better programmer.
-If you need encouragement to apply (I did!), please talk to me!
+If you want some extra encouragement to apply (I needed that myself!), please talk to me!

 Here's where you can find me on the internet:

-Before becoming a real industry programmer, I was a student at MIT, and I consider my teaching assistant role in 6.01 a large part of my career.
+Before becoming an industry programmer, I was a student at MIT, and I consider my teaching assistant role in 6.01 to be an influential part of my early career.